jenskutilek/RedArrow-Glyphs/README.md

 ### Known bugs

 * Select Glyphs With Outline Errors doesn't catch errors in layers that are not in a master (exception layers).

-This is a development version, so check back some time for updates.

 Check the [issue tracker](https://github.com/jenskutilek/RedArrow-Glyphs/issues) and feel free to add any problems that you may encounter.